CricPage Editorial

 He faced 29 balls, scoring 97 runs at a strike rate of 334.48, with 12 sixes and 5 fours.

-✅ Only Sky is the Limit
+Only the Sky is the Limit

 The numbers will be debated.
 The records will eventually be broken.
 But the mindset — calm, team-first, technically precise under knockout pressure — that is what separates a flash of brilliance from a career that lasts.
 Vaibhav Sooryavanshi looks very much like the latter.